franleplant/reform/README.md

 ```

 So you basically avoid those nasty checks and also abstract them and also avoid the need to initialize your
-error state and since you have full control of the `Try` component you can tunne it to your particular needs.
+error state and since you have full control of the `Try` component you can tune it to your particular needs.

 # Internals